 Associate Professor in the Department of Emergency Medicine, University of California, Davis

 Areas of Expertise: Firearms, Firearms Violence, Violence Prevention, Social Determinants of Health, Neighborhoods and Health, Drug and Alcohol Use, Trauma

-Anita Chandra is the director of the Justice, Infrastructure, and Environment program at the RAND Corporation.
+Anita Chandra is the vice president and director of RAND Social and Economic Well-Being and a senior policy researcher at the RAND Corporation.
+Previously, she was the director of the Justice, Infrastructure, and Environment program at the RAND Corporation.
 Her research focuses on long-term disaster recovery, community resilience, and urban planning.
 Chandra’s recent publications have focused on the private sector’s role in emergency preparedness and disaster response.

 Chandra has been cited by a number of outlets, including NBC, PBS, and the Washington Post.
 Prior to her position as JIE director, she served as director of RAND’s Behavioral and Policy Sciences Department.
 She earned a Dr.P.H. from the Johns Hopkins Bloomberg School of Public Health.

 Director of the Justice, Infrastructure, and Environment program, RAND Corporation

 Areas of Expertise: Community Resilience, Emergency Preparedness, Disaster Recovery, Urban Planning, Mental Health and Illness, Military Families, Childhood Development, Community-based Health Care